Offers life-changing, specialized care to victims of violence, abuse and neglect.

 Allows low-income mothers to earn items needed to care for a child.

 - Community’s Center of Hope provides forensic nursing services for victims of violence, abuse and neglect.
-In 2018, efforts will be undertaken to expand this work to Community Hospital North and Community Hospital South.
-Additional donor support will help to replicate this program and provide care for victims 24/7 throughout Community’s regions of care.
+Additional donor support will help to replicate this program and provide care for victims 24/7 throughout all of Community’s regions of care.
 Simultaneously, donors to the Foundation support a fund that provides free medication to victims of sexual assault in order to help prevent the contraction of HIV.

 - The formula we are implementing at Community is no formula at all – breastfeeding is best.
 In fact, raising awareness of its importance is critical in reducing Indiana’s infant mortality rate, ranked 7th worst in the nation in 2016.
 That’s why Community, with the help of donors, provides breastfeeding education to all caregivers who may encounter a mother and her infant at our sites of care, an effort that positively impacts the approximately 8,000 women and infants who entrust their delivery experience to Community.